habeeba-banaeem/Data_Engineering_Project_Walmart_Sales/README.md

 - Calculating total revenue, tax, and sales metrics.

 ### Data Analysis and Insights
-**BigQuery SQL Transformations
+**BigQuery SQL Transformations**
-- The primary transformation performed is on date formatting to ensure consistency across different formats.
-The transformation logic:
+- The primary transformation performed is on date formatting to ensure consistency across different formats.The transformation logic:

 Converts Date from mixed formats (%m/%d/%Y and %d/%m/%Y) into a unified format using COALESCE(SAFE.PARSE_DATE(...)).
 Extracts Year, Month, and Day from the formatted date for time-based analysis.
-Potential Future Transformations Although the current transformation mainly handles date standardization, additional queries can be created to extract more insights:
+Potential Future Transformations
+Although the current transformation mainly handles date standardization, additional queries can be created to extract more insights:

 Total Sales per Branch: Aggregates revenue per store location.
 Best-Selling Product Lines: Identifies top-performing product categories.